techgnosis/k8s-101-workshop/README.md

 After that the focus is purely on
 - what Kubernetes is
-- and how to deploy containers in Kubernetes
+- deploying containers in Kubernetes

 ## Contents
 - [Core Concepts - 13%](a.core_concepts.md)